 The SBA 8(a) business development can provide socially and economically disadvantaged business owners with valuable assistance in securing contracts with the federal government.
 To qualify, small business owners have to show they are members of disadvantaged groups and also have access to limited financial resources.
 Those that meet the standard can bid on sole-source government contract set-asides.
 They can also set up joint ventures with larger firms to give both companies access to setasides and get technical assistance and training.

 Tips for Small Businesses

-- An experienced financial advisor can provide invaluable help when applying to participate in the 8(a) program.
+- An experienced financial advisor can provide invaluable help when applying to participate in the 8(a) program or with any business owner’s personal finances.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you have employees you’ll need to be sure you’re withholding the correct amount for federal income taxes as well as Social Security and Medicare.
 A free paycheck calculator can help make short work of this essential bookkeeping chore.